secana/PeNet/docfx/articles/imports.md

 ## Add Imports

 It is also possible to add new imports to the PE file.
-Be aware that this can break the PE file under specific circumstances.
-Testing if everything works after new imports are added is necessary.
 If the PE file is signed, the signature will be invalid afterwards.

 Remark: At the moment it's only possible to add new **imports from modules/DLLs which are not imported** already.